onefirewall/WCF-Agent/README.md

     0. Register or login at https://app.onefirewall.com
     1. Generate a config.json file which contain a certificate

-*The certificate is provided for Threat Inteligence Feeds older than 7 days, for commercial use please see the [subscriptions plans](https://onefirewall.com/get-started/index.html)*
+*The certificate is provided for Threat Intelligence Feeds older than 7 days, for commercial use please see the [subscriptions plans](https://onefirewall.com/get-started/index.html)*

 ## Install